peterursem/COMP2633-Hack-and-Slash/README.md

 > [!IMPORTANT]
-> The branches were combined after the deadline of the hackathon.
+> A true timeline of our work is avaliable in the branches "newFrontend" and "BryanFork".
+The branches were combined after the deadline of the hackathon so modification dates were reset.
 All code is unaffected and is in seperate folders regardless.
-A true timeline of our work is avaliable in the branches "frontend" and "bryanFork"

 # Hack And Flash
 A game made for our first COMP2633 hackathon.